Who is covered by the Paid Family Medical Leave (PFML) law?

 - Up to 100% of the total family leave contribution required for an individual

-Employers and businesses with fewer than 25 workers in Massachusetts must remit contributions to the department on behalf of their workers but are not required to pay the employer share of the contribution for family and medical leave.
+Employers with fewer than 25 workers in Massachusetts must remit contributions to the department on behalf of their workers but are not required to pay the employer share of the contribution for family and medical leave.

 When can I begin taking protected Paid Family and Medical Leave?

 Beginning on Jan.
 1, 2021, you can start claiming benefits for: